A Comprehensive Multipolar Theory for Periodic Metasurfaces: Calculation of the scattered field from a 2D lattice of particles for oblique incidence

 \subsection{Verification}

 In this section, the metasurface model presented above is evaluated, herein, via simulations of two characteristic examples, using COMSOL$^{{ {\rm TM}}}$ Multiphysics.
-As a first example, a complex case of a metallic helix is studied.
+As a first example, a symmetry-broken case of a metallic helix under oblique incidence is studied.
 The dimensions of the helix are selected as, large radius, $R_l = 80$ nm, small radius, $R_s = 20$ nm, helix pitch, $P_h = 150$ nm, and number of turns, $N=2$.
 The lattice is set as square with a periodicity $\Lambda = 500$ nm.
 Silver (Ag) is selected as helix material \cite{mcpeak2015plasmonic}, while the surrounding material is the vacuum.
-Comparative results are depicted in Fig.~\ref{FIG:ver-helix} for the zeroth diffraction order or $(n_1,n_2) = (0,0)$, and show an excellent agreement with negligible small discrepancies.
+Comparative results are depicted in Figs.~\ref{FIG:ver-helix} for the zeroth diffraction order or $(n_1,n_2) = (0,0)$, and show an excellent agreement with negligible small discrepancies.

-Although the zeroth diffraction mode is most of the time sufficient for the analysis of metasurfaces, the proposed method can calculate the amplitudes from possible diffraction orders of the array, something especially useful for metagrating applications.
+Although the zeroth diffraction mode is most of the time sufficient for the analysis of metasurfaces, the proposed method can calculate the amplitudes from possible diffraction orders of the array, something handy for metagrating applications.
 For this purpose, a square lattice of dielectric spheres is simulated under normally plane wave incidence at $\lambda = 500$ nm, and with a varying lattice dimension, $\Lambda$.
 The sphere material is set as, $\varepsilon_r = 9 + 0.2i$ and $\mu_r = 1$, while the surrounding material is vacuum.
 Results are depicted in Fig.~\ref{FIG:ver-sphere} for a propagation higher diffraction order with $\{n_1,n_2\} = \{-1,0,1\}$.
 The results show excellent agreement for transmittance and reflectance for the performed lattice sweep, with only some discrepancies around the unit-cell dimension where the onset of a new propagation order is encountered, i.e., around $\Lambda = \lambda$.
-This behavior is attributed to the tendency to infinity of interaction coefficients when they are calculated via the semi-analytic fast-converging series techniques of \cite{beutel2020efficient}, but, nevertheless, do not affect the general validity of the proposed approach.
+This behavior is attributed to the tendency to infinity of interaction coefficients when they are calculated via the semi-analytic fast-converging series techniques of \cite{beutel2021efficient}, but do not affect the general validity of the proposed approach.